Version: 2.1 | Last Updated: June 24, 2026

 We may consider you in default of this Agreement if:

-If you are in default, we may take the following actions without notifying you, unless the law says that we must notify you: close or suspend your Account; demand that you immediately pay the entire balance owing on your Account; continue to charge you Fees as long as your balances remain outstanding; liquidate your Collateral as described in Section 4 (if Credit Mode is active); and/or pursue any other action against you that the law allows.
-You agree to pay us all of our collection expenses, attorneys' fees, and court costs, unless the law does not allow us to collect these amounts.
+If you are in default, we may take the following actions without notifying you, unless the law says that we must notify you: close or suspend your Card; demand that you immediately pay the entire balance owing on your Card Balance; continue to charge you Fees as long as your balances remain outstanding; liquidate your Collateral as described in Section 4 (if Credit Mode is active); and/or pursue any other action against you that the law allows.
+You agree to pay all reasonable collection expenses, attorneys’ fees, and court costs incurred in enforcing this Agreement, unless the law does not allow the collection of these amounts.

-Subject to applicable law, we may suspend, revoke, or cancel your Account privileges, your right to use the Card, or deny any Transaction, in our sole discretion at any time, with or without cause and with or without giving you notice.
+Subject to applicable law, we may suspend, revoke, or cancel your Card privileges, your right to use the Card, or deny any Transaction, in our sole discretion at any time, with or without cause, subject to any notice requirements under applicable law.
 Reasons may include, but are not limited to: inactivity, default, suspected fraud, regulatory requirements, or termination of the card program.

 Upon closure: (a) your Card will be deactivated; (b) no new Transactions may be made; (c) any outstanding balance, fees, and charges (including any Overdraft in Funded Mode) remain due and payable; (d) any remaining Available Balance or unencumbered Collateral (if Credit Mode is active) will be returned to your Blink Wallet; and (e) the terms of this Agreement continue to apply to any outstanding obligations until fulfilled.

-Any termination of Account privileges, whether initiated by us or by you, will not affect any of our rights or your obligations under this Agreement.
-You must also cancel all recurring charges or similar billing arrangements connected with the Account.
+Any termination of Card privileges, whether initiated by us or by you, will not affect any of our rights or your obligations under this Agreement.
+You must also cancel all recurring charges or similar billing arrangements connected with the Card.
 We will not do this for you.

 Details on Blink’s collection, use, and handling of your personal data are described in the Blink Privacy Policy, which forms an integral part of this Agreement.
 By opening, using, or maintaining a Card, you consent to and direct Issuer to share information relating to transactions, including receipt information or other personal data, in order to deliver the Services.